-Students taking EWP 190 as part of the ESF in the High School program develop critical thinking skills, which enrich, expand, and deepen their reading and writing experience.
+Students taking EWP 190 as part of the ESF in the High School program get introduced to rhetoric, develop their critical thinking skills, and expand their reading and writing skills.
 They also learn to critique their own writing, and the writing of their peers, with respect to style, organization, development, format, and other rhetorical considerations.

 A range of writing activities for the course include brainstorming, free writing, drafting, and revising, resulting in projects such as analytical papers, journals, and environmental children's books.
 Field trips and retreats may also be part of the curriculum.
 The objective is to provide multiple ways of thinking about environmental topics in order to understand the complex ways in which they affect individuals, communities, and the world.

-In addition to their course work, ESF in the High School participants are invited to take advantage of extensive on-campus resources, including research materials found in the college's Moon Library-- from data bases, to e-journals, to print materials, to photo archives.
+In addition to their course work, ESF in the High School participants are invited to take advantage of extensive on-campus resources, including research materials found in the college's Moon Library-from data bases, e-journals, to print materials, and photo archives.

 Feedback from Students

-Students who've participated in ESF in the High School say they appreciate the challenge of the college-level course work.
+Students who have participated in ESF in the High School say they appreciate the challenge of the college-level course work.
 Aside from noting improvements in their writing and communication abilities, they report growth in their time management and organizational skills.

 For More Information